apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **channel**       --
 **type**          --                                                            The component type name, needs to be ``org.apache.flume.sink.hbase.AsyncHBaseSink``
-**table**         --                                                            The name of the table in Hbase to write to.
+**table**         --                                                            The name of the table in Hbase to write to. zookeeperQuorum   --                                                            The quorum spec.
+This is the value for the property ``hbase.zookeeper.quorum`` in hbase-site.xml znodeParent       /hbase                                                        The base path for the znode for the -ROOT- region.
+Value of ``zookeeper.znode.parent`` in hbase-site.xml
 **columnFamily**  --                                                            The column family in Hbase to write to. batchSize         100                                                           Number of events to be written per txn. timeout           --                                                            The length of time (in milliseconds) the sink waits for acks from hbase for